gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The command line options for searching in parent directories for a `settings.gradle` file (`-u`/`--no-search-upward`) has been deprecated and will be removed in Gradle 5.0.
 A Gradle project should always define a `settings.gradle` file to avoid the performance overhead of walking parent directories.

+### Deprecation of `TaskInputs` and `TaskOutputs` methods

+Gradle 5.0 will remove support for the following methods:

+- `TaskInputs.getHasInputs()`
+- `TaskInputs.getHasSourceFiles()`

+You can declare individual task properties and observe their values instead of calling these methods.

 ## Potential breaking changes

 * Two overloaded `ValidateTaskProperties.setOutputFile()` methods were removed.
 They are replaced with auto-generated setters when the task is accessed from a build script.